MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/sign-in-error.md

 - Your using a Microsoft account (an account used for Outlook.com, Windows Store, or other Microsoft products) or your corporate credentials to sign in.
 You must use the Dynamics 365 Guides sign-in credentials for your organization.
 For example: `johndoe@contoso.onmicrosoft.com`.

+- Network isn't configured correctly.
+[Learn how to configure a VPN or proxy for Dynamics 365 Guides](admin-deployment-playbook.md#vpn-or-proxy-configuration).

 - Guides isn't set up correctly, or you might not have permission to access it.
 Contact your admin.

 - Your client app version doesn't support your Guides solution version.
 Update your client app or contact your admin.